Are you struggling with high-interest credit card debt? You’re not alone.

 Other debt consolidation loans might lower your monthly payment but stretch your loan term out over a longer time.
 This could mean you’ll pay a lot more interest in the long run.

-Be sure to run the numbers using a debt consolidation calculator to ensure consolidating your debt will really save money.
+debt consolidation calculator to ensure consolidating your debt will really save money.

 Some companies that offer bad credit debt relief programs promise they have access to a “special government program,” guarantee they can settle your debt for “pennies on the dollar,” or claim they can make all of your debt go away.